apache/unomi/README.md

 ----

 - Look at possible integration with newsletter management systems such as MailChimp, for example to synchronize user data with collected info.
+- Integrate with machine learning implementations such as Prediction.io or Apache Mahout